mic-mco/janus-mco-kb/en/basic-concepts/cloud.ca-in-a-nutshell.md

 ---
-title:  "CloudMC in a nutshell"
+title:  "TIGO MCO in a nutshell"
 slug: cloudmc-in-a-nutshell
 ---

-### What is CloudMC?
+### What is TIGO MCO?

-CloudMC is a cloud edge orchestration platform.
-It delivers scalable, secure, high-performance, cost-effective, and resilient cloud services.

-### Why CloudMC?

-- **Speed your innovation**  − On demand, self-service platform for DevOps, with complete API automation for continuous delivery
-- **Usage and cost transparency**  − Granular metering and reporting make governance without bureaucracy possible

-### Advantages

-For innovation:
+TIGO MCO is a robust cloud service orchestration platform.
+Through a single portal, you can manage your workloads across different clouds, including TIGO Cloud 360, AWS, and Azure.
+This platform allows you to easily deploy and manage virtual servers or EC2 instances.

+## Features

-- **Intuitive self-service portal with advanced RBAC** for team collaboration
+- **Intuitive self-service portal**, for team collaboration.
-- **Environments-focused**, for example, Dev, Test, QA, Staging, and Production
+- **Environment-focus**, allowing you to create virtual data centers or import AWS accounts.
-- **Open-Source APIs** supporting DevOps automation and continuous delivery
+- **Open-source API**, facilitating automation and continuous delivery.

-For transparency:

-- **Utility billing** (hourly rates)
-- **Detailed usage reporting** by environment
-- **Governance capabilities** (RBAC, budgets, quotas, etc.)
+- **Access to reports**, enabling you to track historical consumption and control your budget.

+## Benefits and Advantages of TIGO Cloud 360 Services?

+- **Cost Savings**: Avoid large investments in infrastructure, licensing, and specialized technical personnel through monthly service-based payments.
+- **Flexibility**: Allows businesses to contract and utilize compute resources (vCPU/vRAM) and storage according to their specific needs.
+- **Scalability**: Simple solutions to more complex applications can be deployed as processing, memory, storage, and backup needs increase.
+- **Geographic Proximity**: The location of TIGO data centers helps reduce latency associated with communication and connectivity."